PPUC/config-tool/web/modules/contrib/default_content_deploy/README.md

     5. drush dcdi

-## Jenkins and tools for continous development / integration
+## Jenkins and tools for continuous development / integration

 Imagine Jenkins like one of the developers in the puller role but with no interaction capability.
 His workflow can look like this: